jcrudy/jcrudy.github.io/2013/12/08/introduction_to_iscala.rst

 .. 	:width: 100%

 I needed to tell sbt where to find breeze.
-It turns out you can use iPython magic to talk to sbt like this.
+It turns out you can use IPython magic to talk to sbt like this.

 .. container:: iscala